-On the site, Brokers put forward to customers the best negotiated offers they currently have from lending institutions around the country and offer up other discounts - such as waiving the application fee - that are hard, if not impossible to achieve if consumers go direct to the bank.
+On the site, Brokers put forward to customers the best-negotiated offers they currently have from lending institutions around the country and offer up other discounts - such as waiving the application fee - that are hard, if not impossible to achieve if consumers go directly to the bank.

 The founders of HashChing are Mandeep Sodhi, who brings more than eight years experience in the financial services industry, and Atul Narang, who provided the technical expertise to build and develop the site.

 The idea for HashChing came when Mandeep applied for a home loan himself.
 Despite years of experience in finance, he found the process time consuming and unfriendly.
 He discovered that negotiating a discount directly with major banks was very difficult to achieve.

 Mandeep knew there had to be a better way.
 Consumers now have access to services immediately through companies like Uber and Airbnb and consumers now expect similar experiences in banking.
 After investigating the market, he found that other comparison sites were preferencing lenders directly, and could see that a better business model would be comparatively engaging with Mortgage Brokers.